EVER WONDERED ABOUT GOD

 Deuteronomy 7:9 ‘He will keep His covenant and show His constant love to a thousand generations of those who love Him and obey His commands, but He will not hesitate to punish those who hate Him.’

-There are two reasons for the suffering of human kind; 1. the consequences of disobedience, that is bluit into nature and wickedness of the heart, chosing evil above good, but also that 2. in our suffering we would seek Him and return to Him.
+There are two reasons for the suffering of humankind; 1. the consequences of disobedience, that is built into nature and wickedness of the heart, choosing evil above good, but also that 2. in our suffering we would seek Him and return to Him.

 It is in our suffering that we most often experience the deepest meaning in life, often drawn the closest to God.
 It is in suffering that some of the best books are written, poems written and music composed.
 The discipline of plastic and reconstructive surgery was born out of the atrocities of the second world war with so many burned and maimed soldiers that needed reconstruction.
 There are so many other examples where suffering led to good.
 It was through the suffering of Christ on the cross that new life became the gift that brings us back to God.